wso2/docs-mi/en/docs/reference/connectors/mongodb-connector/mongodb-connector-example.md

 14. Add [Respond Mediator](https://ei.docs.wso2.com/en/latest/micro-integrator/references/mediators/respond-Mediator/) to the canvas.
 This returns the response message to the client (after retrieving documents) as shown below.

 15. You can find the complete API XML configuration below.
-Now you can switch into the Source view and check the XML configuration files of the created API and sequences.
+Now you can switch to the Source view and check the XML configuration files of the created API and sequences.

 ```
 <?xml version="1.0" encoding="UTF-8"?>